-A recent UN report has found that more than 85 % of registered Syrian refugees in urban areas have fallen below the Jordanian poverty line, with over 67% of families living in debt.
+According to the UN, in Jordan, 57 percent of working age Syrian refugees are unemployed and 80 percent of Syrian refugees outside of camps are below the poverty line.
 With their savings depleted, many now face poverty.
-While a considerable number of refugees have obtained work permits, a majority of Syrian families rely on humanitarian assistance to meet their most basic needs.
+To date, a majority of Syrian families rely on humanitarian assistance to meet their most basic needs.
 At the same time, increasing shortages of essential aid are worsening their plight.
 As a result, families have been forced to cut out meals, spend less on healthcare and take their children out of school, and sending them to work.
 Meanwhile, a generation of Syrian refugee children has been unable to access formal education.
 At the same time, refugees cite education for their children, boys as well as girls, as a top priority.

-Following a 2016 terrorist attack near the Jordan’s border with Syria, the Jordanian army declared the northern and northeastern border with Syria as closed military zones.
+Following a 2016 attack near the Jordan’s border with Syria, the Jordanian army declared the northern and northeastern border with Syria as closed military zones.
 As a result, some 50 000 people, mostly women and children, have been left stranded in a remote border area known as “the berm” with limited access to food, water and humanitarian aid.
-Humanitarian access to the area remains difficult due to security risks and border closures, and international aid organizations have been unable to resume the delivery of humanitarian assistance with any regularity.
+Humanitarian access to the area remains difficult due to security risks and border closures, and international aid organisations have been unable to resume the delivery of humanitarian assistance with any regularity.

 The aid has benefitted refugees living in the Zaatari and Azraq refugee camps, as well as Syrians in urban settings and at the berm.
 The provision of basic services in villages and towns across the country also includes vulnerable Jordanian families.
-Specific programmes support women and children’s needs as they account for approximately 51% of the total refugee population.
-To address the education needs, the EU has initiated a programme that will ensure hundreds of Syrian children complete primary and secondary education in Jordanian schools.
-In 2018 the EU's humanitarian contribution is worth €36 million.
+Specific programmes support women and children’s needs as they account for approximately 51 percent of the total refugee population.
+To address the educational needs, the EU has initiated a programme that will ensure hundreds of Syrian children complete primary and secondary education in Jordanian schools.
+In 2018, the EU's humanitarian contribution is worth €36 million.

-In 2016 and 2017, a set of mutual commitments were adopted by which the EU and Jordan will fulfil the pledges to Syria and the region they made at the London conference in February 2016 and at the Brussels conference in April 2017 and 2018.
+In 2016 and 2017, a set of mutual commitments were adopted by which the EU and Jordan will fulfil the pledges to Syria and the region they made at the London conference in February 2016 and at the Brussels conferences in April 2017 and 2018.
 To date, over 110 000 working permits have been delivered to Syrian refugees.